pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

-Making this change now for 3.0 will benefit the majority of users, while coming at a cost for a part of the users who already started using the `"string"` or `pd.StringDtype()` dtype (they will have to update their code to continue to the variant using `pd.NA`, see the "Backward compatibility" section below).
+Making this change now for 3.0 will benefit the majority of users, while coming at a cost for a part of the users who already started using the `"string"` or `pd.StringDtype()` dtype (they will have to update their code to continue to use the variant using `pd.NA`, see the "Backward compatibility" section below).

 ### Why not use the existing StringDtype with `pd.NA`?